SHREK-TT/Shrek-Tools/README.md

 2 Open main.py

 # 🚀Shrek tools🚀
-Z3R0Raid a discord raider with op features!
+Shrek tools a discord raider with op features!
 Some people sell that shit💀 Enjoy and do not forget to give it a star.
 ## 📹 Preview
 ## 🔥 Features